 Advantages Allows students to demonstrate their knowledge, abilities and use of sources.
 Allows for assessment of higher order cognitive skills (argument, application, comparison, critique etc.).
 Can be marked by more than one assessor if necessary.
 Disadvantages It offers opportunities for fraud.
 The procedure needs to be carefully thought out.
-Disadvantages There may occur technical problems.
+There may occur technical problems.
 Concerns You have to think very carefully about the formulation of the questions or tasks.
 Also you have to make very clear what kind of answer you expect (e.g. just the answer or a worked out solution that will show how the student came up with this answer).
 See below at More information for some practical guidelines.
 Think about beforehand what to do when technical problems will occur.
 What if a student says his computer crashed?
 Can an oral exam be used as a second chance?
 Ideas An MC exam and open exam can be combined, if students are asked to explicitly justify a certain answer.
 The justification largely determines the score per question.
 Grading, reliability Use an answer model or rubric to assess.
 If more than one assessor is involved, pay and quality attention to inter rater reliability.
 Make the answer model together or discuss this , assurance compare the results for the first few students or for a sample.
-Discuss border cases (like a 5.5).
+Discuss border cases assurance (like a 5.5).
 Online tests carry an increased risk of unauthorized consultation or collaboration between students.
 Preferably the tasks and questions are of such a nature that outside assistance or cooperation will not help much or can be detected afterwards.
 Ask for own examples or elaborate explanation for instance.
 Similar (testing the same learning objectives) but different tasks and questions, can be used to prevent or discourage collaboration and might make it easier to detect.
 Depending on the assessment policy and judgements of the Examination Board regarding the use of this, online proctoring can be considered.
 But this provides no guarantee.
 Point to a code-of-conduct or let students sign it, might help, but does not give guarantee either.
 Check the answers afterwards: Any particularities stand out?
 Similar answers?
 Different styles or use of language in one answer sheet?
 Consider what steps might be taken if fraud is detected.
-Inform and warn the students beforehand that attention will be paid to fraud and that fraud will have consequences.
-Tools Answer sheets or photo's can be delivered by way of "assignments" in Canvas.
-With time limits.
-Canvas / Remindo provide possibilities for online test taking and submissions with time limits.
-Grading and giving feedback can also be conducted online.
-1. Canvas assignment (you can make the assignment visible at a certain time, students deliver before a certain deadline.
-Advantage; plagiarism check can be used).
-2. Canvas quiz -> digital test.
-3. Remindo -> digital test Approximately the same procedure applies to 2 and 3.
-The advantage of Remindo is that it keeps a record in the logbook of what the student does in the test (what he types in the answer field) and in Remindo it is possible to make slightly more complicated tests.
-The choice will also depends on what the teacher already has had experience with.
-For more information about the (available) tools, see the TELT site .
-More information Guidelines: A guide for academics - Open book exams.
+Inform and warn the students beforehand that attention will be paid to fraud and that fraud will have Table consequences.
+Answer sheets or photo's can be delivered by way of "assignments" in Canvas.
+You Tools can make the assignment visible at a certain time and let students submit their work before a certain deadline.
+Advantage: plagiarism check can be used.
+Canvas and Remindo provide possibilities for online test taking and submissions with time limits.
+Grading and giving feedback can also be conducted online. for support with your choice, click on the picture.
+The advantage of Remindo is that it keeps a record in the logbook of what the student does in the test (what he types in the answer field) and you can use more complicated question formats.
+The choice may also depends on your experience with a certain system.
+For more information about the (available) tools, see the TELT site.
+More information See Remote assessment site - How to guides .
+Guidelines: A guide for academics - Open book exams.
 The university of Newcastle, Australia.
 Example for information to provide to the students: Open Book and Take Home Exams.
-USNW Sydney.
+USNW Sydney

-Written test online - open questions (no resources allowed); testing lower and basic higher order cognitive skills // Simultaneous examination for a whole group
+Written test online - open questions (no resources allowed) ; testing lower and basic higher order cognitive skills // Simultaneous examination for a whole group